Badenoch: Geography

 The somewhat undefined area of Badenoch covers 36 mi from northeast to southwest and 15 mi from north to south, comprising 540 sqmi.
-Excepting the strath of the Spey and the great glens, it consists almost entirely of wild mountainous country, many hills exceeding 3000 ft in height, and contains in the forests of Alder, Drumochter, Gaick and Feshie some of the best deer country in the Highlands.
+Excepting the strath of the Spey and the great glens, it consists almost entirely of wild mountainous country, many mountains exceeding 3000 ft in height (i.e., Munros), and contains in the deer forests of Alder, Drumochter, Gaick and Feshie, some of the best deer country in the Highlands.

-The principal lochs in Badenoch are Loch Laggan, Loch Insh and Loch Ericht, and the River Spey and its numerous tributaries water the district abundantly.
+The principal lochs in Badenoch are Loch Laggan, Loch Insh and Loch Ericht.
+The River Spey and its numerous tributaries water the district abundantly.
+South of Loch Insh, the Spey extends into the Insh Marshes.

 The Highland railway traverses Badenoch from Dalnaspidal to Boat of Garten.

 In modern times Badenoch comprises the parishes of Alvie, Kingussie and Insh, and Laggan.
 The former Lordship of Badenoch also included a detached portion in the east, the parish of Kincardine, now part of Abernethy and Kincardine parish.
 As regards the parish of Duthil and Rothiemurchus, the barony of Glencarnie in Duthil (from Aviemore to Garten) was attached for a time.
 Rothiemurchus, which lies between Badenoch and its former detached portion, was never a part of Badenoch.

+Badenoch is within the Cairngorms National Park, and is part of the Badenoch and Strathspey ward of Highland Council.

 Population

 The population of Badenoch at the last census (2011) was as follows:

-The Picts inhabited Badenoch, as shown by the placenames which include Pictish prefixes such as Pet (Pitowrie, Pictchim, Pitmean) and Aber (Aberarder), not occurring in Gaelic.
+The Picts inhabited Badenoch, as shown by the placenames, which include Pictish prefixes such as pet- (Pitowrie, Pitchurn, Pitmean) and aber- (Aberarder), not occurring in Gaelic.

-However their language was superseded by Gaelic in 11th century and even as late as 1881 74% of Badenoch was Gaelic speaking (2,685 out of the population of 3,611).
+However their language was superseded by Gaelic in the 11th century, and even as late as 1881, 74% of Badenoch was Gaelic-speaking (2,685 out of the population of 3,611).

 History

+From 1229 to 1313 Clan Comyn held the lordship of Badenoch.

+Badenoch is also the traditional homeland of the Clan Chattan Confederation, particularly Clan MacPherson, whose traditions state that in 1309 Robert the Bruce offered the lands of Badenoch to them if they destroyed the Bruce's enemies, the Clan Comyn.